 In the next iteration of Nora Holt, she dyed her hair platinum blonde and was performing in Europe and Asia (Shanghai, China; Bombay, India; and Japan), learning Chinese along the way.
 In 1931, she studied with Nadia Boulanger at the American Conservatory in Fontainebleau, France.

 Holt returned to the United States, settled in Los Angeles, and enrolled at the University of Southern California, studying to become a teacher.
-Eventually, she taught music in the public school system and became involved with the Los Angeles Unified School District.
+Eventually, she taught music in the Los Angeles Unified School District.
 In 1939 she opened her own beauty salon, an enterprise that became a huge success.

-Of the more than 200 works of chamber and orchestral music that Nora wrote, all but two were stolen, “Negro Dance” and “Sand Man.”
+Of the more than 200 works of chamber and orchestral music that Holt wrote, all but two “Negro Dance” and “Sand Man” were stolen by other artists.